SWCHRS EXECUTIVE COMMITTEE

 For more than 30 years, Dr. Davis-Undiano has served as an exemplary professor, administrator, advisor and mentor at the University of Oklahoma.
 He was honored in 2012 as the Outstanding Professor of the Year by campus students.
 In addition to his academic roles, Dr. Davis-Undiano is the Executive Director of World Literature Today, a bimonthly magazine of international literature and culture published at the University of Oklahoma.
 He has been prolific as an editor, and essayist, publishing more than 10 volumes.

-R.C. finds time to contribute to several boards and councils, such as being a Member of School Advisory Council for All Saints Catholic School, acting as Chair, Executive Committee for the College of Liberal Studies, University of Oklahoma and being active member of the Parish Council, St. Thomas More Catholic Church.
+R.C. finds time to contribute to several boards and councils, such as being a Member of School Advisory Council for All Saints Catholic School, acting as Chair, Executive Committee for the College of Professional and Continuing Studies, University of Oklahoma and being active member of the Parish Council, St. Thomas More Catholic Church.

 Dr. Davis-Undiano says, “Much of my work for the last twenty years has been directed toward the critique of racial and ethnic practices in the U.S. and the Americas.
 I work closely with the minority community on my campus, and a principal concern for me is alleviating the burden of the racial practices in the Americas as a result of Spanish colonialism in the Conquest."